-The course evaluation will take place via internet after the written exam.
-A continuous evaluation takes place via the muddy cards.
+The course evaluation will take place in Canvas after the written exam.
+A continuous evaluation takes place via the Last Minute surveys.
 You are of course welcome to give your opinion anytime about anything concerning the course, either to me personally, via e-mail or (if you want to remain anonymous) by posting a message in the KTH internal mail letter boxes.
 Address the message to 'Tomas Karlsson, Space and Plasma Physics, Teknikringen 31'.